SAP-samples/teched2025-AD161/exercises/ex4/README.md

 Look at the data.
 You will notice that the customer data (names, address, ...) has changed, because you no longer see the local mock data, but the data from the BDC tenant.

-9. In the next exercise, the files we here created manually will be automatically produced by the `cds build`.
-In order for this to work, we have to clean up a bit:
+9. In the next exercise, the files that you have here created manually will be automatically produced by the `cds build`.
+In order for this to work, you have to clean up a bit:
     * Stop `cds watch` by typing `Ctrl+C` in the xtravels terminal.
     * In folder _xtravels/db/src_, delete file _.hdiconfig_.
     * In folder _xtravels/db/src_, delete file _sap.s4com.Customer.v1.Customer_syn.hdbsynonym_.